xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 ### Secure High-speed Data Center/Cloud interconnect and large Regional Hub/Branch router
 ![Screenshot 2024-12-24 at 5.08.50 PM.png]({{site.baseurl}}/images/Screenshot 2024-12-24 at 5.08.50 PM.png)

-Securing the connections of multiple data centers and cloud environments typically involves meeting the highest levels of bandwidth requirements on a smaller number of links.
-WAN MACsec, sometimes called data center interconnect (DCI), is the ideal encryption solution for such settings.

-Backhauling remote branch sites is critical to the success of many commercial, enterprise, and government organizations.
-In the consumer space, backhauling is important for remote stores and point-of-sale kiosks.
-In the government space, it is crucial for the operation of remote agencies and offices.

 *Understand Cisco 8712-MOD-M’s modules and associated PIDs